mahnoor-shahid/Data-Analysis-of-the-Calls-Management-Report-of-year-2019-and-year-2020/README.md

  Following is the list of files included in this project:

  - A .ipynb file named "Data Analysis of the Calls Management Report of year 2019 and year 2020"
- - 2 Datasets of .csv format for 2019 and 2020 Service Calls
+ - 2 Datasets of .xlsx format for 2019 and 2020 Service Calls
-- 3 data lists for same parameters in both datasets named, engineers.csv, jobtype.csv, activity.csv
+- 3 data lists for same parameters in both datasets named, engineers.xlsx, jobtype.xlsx, activity.xlsx

  # Created By
  **Mahnoor Shahid** - Initial work